devonorourke/tidybug/docs/classification_analyses.md

   --verbose
 ```

-Once the classifier (`nbClassifer_allboldDB.qza`) was trained, we then invoked the Naive Bayes process to the mock dataset:
+Once the classifier (`nbClassifer_allboldDB.qza`) was trained, we then invoked the Naive Bayes process to the mock dataset.
+We amended a confidence parameter similar to what was invoked with SINTAX (see below) using the same range of values: 0.3, 0.5, 0.7, 0.8, and 0.9.
+Thus, we altered the `--p-confidence` as needed (value of 0.3 adjusted in subsequent runs):
 ```
 qiime feature-classifier classify-sklearn \
   --i-reads mockIM4_seqs.qza --i-classifier nbClassifer_allboldDB.qza \
   --p-n-jobs 1 --p-reads-per-batch 2000 \
   --o-classification mockIM4.nbayes_out.qza \
+  --p-confidence 0.3 \
   --verbose
 ```

 **SINTAX**: Unlike alignment-based classifiers, SINTAX does not have any percent identity or query coverage parameters.
-The one change to default parameters was setting the bootstrap confidence to 0.9.
+The one change to default parameters was setting the bootstrap confidence value.
+We explored a range of values including 0.3, 0.5, 0.7, 0.8 (default), and 0.9.
 Note that we're using the VSEARCH implementation of SINTAX, not the version created by Robert Edgar.
 The database used for taxonomic evaluation is the same used in the other classifiers, with headers being modified from their implementation in QIIME (in QIIME the taxonomy and fasta sequences are in separate files; here the taxonomy information is part of the fasta header).
 These are the _same_ deprelicated, LCA-processed taxa used in QIIME-based classifiers.
 We reformatted our tidybug database data so that a single fasta contained the sequence and taxonomy information as follows:
 ```
 ## Take the dereplicated fasta file and split into 2 column:
 zcat boldCOI.derep.fasta.gz | paste - - | sort -k1,1 > tmpfasta2merge.txt